 But there is plenty of stuff going on in your marketing mix that is either more difficult or absolutely impossible to track with Google Analytics.

 For example, Facebook Analytics lets you merge the goings-on of your store with what’s happening on your Facebook Page.
-So if you have been churning out organic content on Facebook, Facebook Analytics can determine which of your posts are generating the most sales at your store.
+So if you have been churning out organic content on Facebook, Facebook Analytics can determine which of your posts are generating the most sales at your store, along with answering other Facebook ads questions.

 To look at your Facebook page analytics, all you do is uncheck the Facebook pixel, and check your Facebook page.